Canon 1D X Mark II vs Fujifilm X-T1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
+Both the 1DX Mark II and the X-T1 have been discontinued, but can regularly be found used on eBay.
+The X-T1 was replaced by the Fujifilm X-T2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Fujifilm X-T1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.